kolenaIO/kolena/docs/metrics/precision.md

 Precision measures the proportion of positive inferences from a model that are correct, ranging from 0 to 1 (where 1 is best).

-As shown in this diagram, precision is the fraction all inferences that are correct:
+As shown in this diagram, precision is the fraction of all inferences that are correct:

 $$\text{Precision} = \frac{\text{TP}}{\text{TP} + \text{FP}}$$